Intune Autodiscovery

 - Give your secret an optional description and an expiration date, and select Add.

-- Make a note of the string in the Value column, as it will be used as the Client Credential for Device42 discovery.
+- Note the string in the Value column, as it will be used as the Client Credential for Device42 discovery.

 Go back to the Device42 discovery job page: